 6. Encourage the utilization of (secure, approved) cloud services

 One way to protect your employees and their data is not to store their data locally.
 Content storage must be cloud-based where possible and employees should also be encouraged to use cloud apps (such as Office 365).
 It’s also important that any third-party cloud storage device is verified for use by your security teams.

 7. Reset default Wi-Fi Router Passwords:

-You may also need to make arrangements to pay for any excess bandwidth used, as not every broadband connection is equal.
+You may also get to make arrangements to buy any excess bandwidth used, as not every broadband connection is equal.
 Employees should be told to avoid using the public Wi-Fi or use it as a VPN as it is a bit secure with that.

 8. Mandatory backups:

 It should be ensured that online backups should be available and should be regularly done.
 If not, then employees should be encouraged to use external devices for the backup option.
 If you use Mobile device management (MDM) or Enterprise Mobility Management (EMM) services, then it is possible that you will be able to initiate automated backups via your system management console.

 Triage your teams.
 Ensure that the management responsibilities are shared between teams and do ensure that you put contingency plans at a place by now in case key personnel get sick.
 Tech support, password, security management, essential codes, and failsafe roles should all be assigned and duplicated.

 10. Foster community & care for employees

 The reason many people are working from home is because of health pandemic.
 The grim truth is that employees may get sick or worse during this crisis.
 With this in mind community chat, including group chat using tools such as hangouts, will become increasingly important to preserve mental health, particularly for anyone enduring quarantine.